 Both genders can produce a small amount of testosterone in the adrenal glands as well.

-The effects of testosterone on muscle development are very well-researched, and that’s what’s in focus the most for bodybuilders.
+The effects of testosterone on muscle development are very well-researched, and that’s what’s in focus for bodybuilders.

-For example, in a 1989 study, testosterone administration accelerated muscle protein synthesis in all subjects by 27 percent, resulting in significant gains in muscle mass [6].
+For example, in a 1989 study published in the Journal of Applied Physiology, testosterone administration accelerated muscle protein synthesis in all subjects by 27 percent, resulting in significant gains in muscle mass [5].

-Furthermore, research has found that men may increase their natural T levels by eating a balanced diet, getting plenty of quality sleep, and supplementing with natural testosterone boosters [7].
+Furthermore, men may increase their natural T levels by eating a balanced diet, getting plenty of quality sleep, and supplementing with natural testosterone boosters.

 Estrogen and Progesterone

-Research suggests that estrogen can directly influence the structure of muscles, tendons, and ligaments which may help in improving muscle and bone mass and strength [9].
+A 2019 study from a Frontiers journal suggests that estrogen can directly influence the structure of muscles, tendons, and ligaments, which may help in improving muscle and bone mass and strength [7].

-Moreover, research has shown that women can boost their estrogen and progesterone levels by consuming various healthy foods, reducing stress, and keeping a healthy body weight [10].
+According to Cleveland Clinics, women can boost their estrogen and progesterone levels by consuming various healthy foods, reducing stress, and maintaining a healthy body weight [8].

 Cortisol